dataMoe/group-10/README.md

 We applied and experimented with the techniques learned in the realm of the course to predict which customers pay back their loans and which do not.

-A detailed verbal description of the conducted steps and the background is in our report that we handed in on July 30, 2021.
+A detailed verbal description of the conducted steps is in our report that we handed in on July 30, 2021.